TheOldZoom/gofm/README.md

 # gofm

+> The project is being recoded in Typescript, follow the new [repository](https://github.com/theoldzoom/tsfm).

 A small terminal CLI for checking a Last.fm user's recent tracks.

 `gofm` is a minimal Go command-line app that talks to the Last.fm API, stores your local config, and prints recent listening history in a clean terminal format.